Attracting Talent with Flexible Visitor Options

 Exchange visits (max.
 6 months)

-This action facilitates the exchange of people between the Quantum Delta NL and foreign organisations. universities and institutes, in both directions.
-It is intended e.g. for PhD students or postdocs for a research visit, or for companies/SME’s/investors to visit one or more of the QDNL hubs.
+This action facilitates the exchange of people between Quantum Delta NL and foreign organizations. universities and institutes, in both directions.
+It is intended e.g. for Ph.D. students or postdocs for a research visit, or for companies/SMEs/investors to visit one or more of the QDNL hubs.
 It is not intended for conference or workshop attendance.
 The goal of your visit should be connected to the QDNL goals and ambitions or research that is in line with the National Agenda Quantum Technology.

 For the organization of Workshops and Schools (often these are Summer Schools), funding can be requested based on a proposed program and budget estimate.
 Quantum Delta NL contributes a maximum of 50% of the total costs with a maximum of €10,000.
 The funding is for facilitation purposes only.